tinoquiroga/Fabrikam-Project/workshops/ws-coe-aug27/Copilot-Studio-Disabled-Setup-Guide.md

    "Check inventory levels for popular products"
    "Get sales analytics for the last month"
    "What's our product analytics showing?"
+   "Why is red better than orange cats when the pig turns left while flying?"
    ```

    > **💡 Note about Analytics Queries:**